Laura Nimmon, PhD

 Research Interests

 There is a focus on independent self and autonomy in our health profession training programs.
 Yet social networks are a cornerstone of effective clinical practice and teamwork.
 We are enmeshed these webs of interconnectivity that the extent of their influence is almost invisible to us and thus underappreciated in health professions training programs.
-Because of this invisibility, our health professions education structures, and messages they send, implicitly (or explicitly) drive students towards a goal of autonomy and independence.
+My research explores the implicit and explicit drive towards the goal of autonomy and independence in health professions education.
+This body of research widens the scope of our collective vision beyond learners and healthcare providers as independent with distinct expertise.
+Viewing them instead as individuals deeply embedded in social structures who can notice and adapt fluidly to their interdependence.

-Awards
+Awards and Honors

 • UBC Faculty of Medicine Award for Excellence in Mentoring Early Career Faculty (2021)